EzraMulaga/Bridges-26---Team-TokTok/README.md

 - Having the information on paper on the patient at all time.

 ## Solution Overview
+- Use a QR Code that can be placed within a Waterproo

 ## PNG Total populations
  - with NID